9 Reasons Why Blogging is an Important Marketing Tactic for Tourism Operators

 Developing and implementing a SEO strategy is vital for tourism businesses.

 Having a blog is a great vehicle for adding fresh content on your website which search engines love, so it will help your webpages to potentially rank higher in search results.

-If you’ve optimised your articles for relevant search queries, they are likely to turn up in searches by your Ideal Customer who is typing in their micromoments into search engines.
+If you've optimised your articles for relevant search queries, they are likely to turn up in searches by your Ideal Customer who is typing in their questions into smartphones before and during travel..

 3. ‘Evergreen’ content